- It's the only guitar you'll ever need

 What is the most famous Martin guitar?

 The most famous Martin guitar is the D-28 dreadnought shape.
-The dreadnought tone is adored by musicians worldwide because of its excellent projection and a balanced, rich tone.
+The dreadnought tone is adored by musicians worldwide because of its excellent projection and rich tone.

 Is Martin guitar good for fingerstyle?